Temporary Nonimmigrant Visas

 “H-2A" visas for temporary agricultural and "H-2B” visas for temporary non-agricultural labor are available for employees performing services that are of a temporary or seasonal nature.

-“H-3” is available for certain kinds of trainees.
+“H-3” is available for certain categories of trainees.

 Members of foreign press/media who report on news events and who need to travel to the United States to gather information for the media may be eligible for an I-visa if they: